 How to Open Retail Treasury Bonds in the Philippines?
 RTBs (Retail Treasury Bonds) are one of the excellent investments to earn fixed income.
 They are also great to invest because they are virtually known as risk-free investments.

 Do you have huge savings just sitting there on your bank account?
 Are you an OFW who saved big cash sleeping on your passbook?
 Perhaps, you have a business that generates millions of money and you want to invest it?
-The minimum fund to invest in Retail Treasury Bonds is P5,000.
-If you have money more than that and you plan on keeping it for 3 years or more, then invest them in RTBs to earn fixed income.

 This post is a guide how I opened RTB account in the Philippines.
 Many readers also requested for this post so I’m doing it here.
 If you are interested to open retail treasury bonds, I lay out the step by step guides below.